MinjaeKIM753/ExpellusAI/README.md

   <tr>
     <td width="50%">

-### 🗣️ Natural Language Control
+### Natural Language Control
-Simply describe your task in plain English.
+Describe your task in plain English.
 The AI understands your screen and performs the work automatically.

 </td>
     <td width="50%">

-### 🖥️ Universal App Compatibility
+### Universal App Compatibility
-Works with **any** Windows application visible on your screen — no APIs or plugins required.
+Works with **any** Windows application visible on your screen, no APIs or plugins required.

 </td>
   </tr>
   <tr>
     <td>

-### 👁️ Smart Screen Understanding
+### Real-Time User Control
-AI recognizes buttons, text, and input fields in real-time, interacting precisely where needed.
+Stay in charge with **Pause** and **Stop** controls.
+Intervene at any point during automation, review what's happening, and decide how to proceed.

 </td>
     <td>

-### 🔐 Secure Local Vault
+### Secure Local Vault
 Store credentials and personal data locally.
-Sensitive information **never leaves your device**.
+Sensitive information is never exposed to the AI model and **never leaves your device**.

 </td>
   </tr>
   <tr>
     <td>

-### 🌍 Multi-Language Detection
+### Multi-Language Detection
 Recognizes screen text in **12+ languages** including English, Korean, Japanese, Chinese, and more.
 GPU acceleration supported.

 </td>
     <td>

-### 🔄 Workflow Builder
+### Workflow Builder
 Design automation flows visually with drag-and-drop.
 Save them and execute repeatedly with ease.

 </td>